College of Health

 Students can apply to medical school with any major as long as they also complete required coursework in the sciences and mathematics.

-If you wish to identify yourself as a CPHHS student interested in pursuing medicine, please complete the CPHHS Pre-med Initial Interest Form.
+If you wish to identify yourself as a College of Health student interested in pursuing medicine, please complete the Pre-med Initial Interest Form.

 In addition to coursework, several other components are important to the medical school application.
-Students interested in attending medical school should meet with the CPHHS pre-med advisor toward the end of their first year (or as soon as possible) to learn about and prepare for the application process.
+Students interested in attending medical school should meet with the COH pre-med advisor toward the end of their first year (or as soon as possible) to learn about and prepare for the application process.

 By working with the pre-med advisor, students will also establish a mentoring relationship, a critical part of the process.
-Advising appointments can be made by calling the College of Public Health and Human Sciences Office of Student Success at 541-737-8900.
-The CPHHS Pre-Med Advisor is Angela.Philmus@oregonstate.edu
+Advising appointments can be made by calling the College of Health's Office of Student Success at 541-737-8900.
+The COH Pre-Med Advisor is Maureen.Leong-Kee@oregonstate.edu

-In the year you are applying to med school, or prior to having evaluation letters sent to the CPHHS Pre-Med Advisor, you need to officially begin the process of opening your pre-med file at the Health Professions portal.
+In the year you are applying to med school, or prior to having evaluation letters sent to the COH Pre-Med Advisor, you need to officially begin the process of opening your pre-med file at the Health Professions portal.